aurorascharff/aurorascharff.no/src/pages/about.md

 After working for a couple of years at a financial technology startup, I'm continuing to develop as a consultant at Inmeta.
 I enjoy solving problems, learning new things, and sharing knowledge through workshops, technical blog posts, social media, demo applications, and supporting fellow developers.
 I also regularly present internationally at recognized conferences.

+If you have any questions, feel free to reach out to me on Twitter or LinkedIn.

 <div>
   <img src="/assets/dev-girl.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>